kootenpv/sky/README.md

 pip install -r requirements.txt
 ```

-Make sky available globally by adding:
+Make sky available globally by adding the path to the PYTHONPATH environment variable:

 ```python
 export PYTHONPATH=$PYTHONPATH:/path/to/this/clone/sky
 ```

-to your `.bashrc`
+to your `.bashrc` (and source `~/.bashrc`)

 or instead on a "per session basis" use: